Android routing guide

 - More checkpoints for multi-hop dedicated routes.

-- Advanced route controls for users who need more than basic VPN routing.
+- Advanced route controls for users who need more than basic routing access.

 When a dedicated route helps

-A dedicated route helps when a selected app, website, or domain needs a specific route, checkpoint setup, or packaging class.
-Assigned traffic follows the route you activate.
+A dedicated route helps when a selected app, website, or domain needs a specific route, checkpoint setup, or packaging profile.
+Assigned apps and sites use that route when active, while unassigned apps and sites use a shared dedicated route.

 Privacy notes